Goodwin Goes Green

 Goodwin owns properties throughout East Hartford, from the main campus on Riverside Drive to the surrounding neighborhoods and points along Main Street.
 Through the car and bike share programs, all areas of the campus will be accessible.

 - Goodwin staff use Smart cars and an electric vehicle.
-Three electric vehicle charging stations are available throughout the College campus, free-of-charge for students, faculty, and staff.
+Three electric vehicle charging stations are available throughout The University campus, free-of-charge for students, faculty, and staff.

 - A bike share program for students (15 bicycles)